Will the Housing Market Crash in 2023?

 - Pushed home prices up

-Because prices and demand continued to increase with such low inventory levels, the Federal Reserve then increased rates in hopes of cooling the market a bit.
+Because prices and demand continued to increase with such low inventory levels, the Federal Reserve then increased rates to cool the market.
 In April 2022, home prices were up 14% year over year.

 Key takeaway: Rising home prices in 2022 aren't a reliable indicator of a 2023 housing bubble burst because pricing trends don't always follow basic economic rules.